 This weekend the Church honors our Blessed Mother by celebrating the Feast of Our Lady of Guadalupe.
 You may recall that, on this day last year, our Bishop re-consecrated our diocese to the Lord thru our Blessed Mother, Mary, under her title of Our Lady of Guadalupe.
-This weekend, we will join ourselves to that consecration by saying a special prayer at all our Masses.
-The prayer is a special consecration to Our Lady.
+This weekend, we will join Bishop Checchio in renewing that consecration by saying a special prayer at all our Masses.

 I hope you had a great Thanksgiving!
 As often happens this time of year, bulletin deadlines required me to write this column before Thanksgiving, so I can’t tell you how mine went.
 I can tell you that I was looking forward to it, even though it will be a smaller gathering than usual this year.

 I’d like to start my words today by wishing a very Happy Veterans Day to all the veterans of our parish.
 We owe you a tremendous debt of gratitude and appreciate the sacrifices you made for our nation.
 I assure you of my prayers today and each and every day.